-The reinsurance recoverable relating to the fund partners is the funds under management for those unit-linked policies where the policyholder and/or scheme has chosen to invest with a fund partner, and is stated at market value.
+The reinsurance recoverable relating to the fund partners is the Assets under Administration for those unit-linked policies where the policyholder and/or scheme has chosen to invest with a fund partner, and is stated at market value.

-Cash and cash equivalents;
+Cash and cash equivalents

-Cash and cash equivalents represent cash at bank and is valued at nominal value or at a directors' valuation, having prudent regard to their realisable value.
+Cash and cash equivalents represent cash at bank and is valued at expected realisable value.